JakubTom1/NetSim/README.md

 The unit of time in the simulation is a turn.
 Each turn consists of stages, considered in the following order:

-  1. Delivery of semi-finished products to ramps __Semi-finished products "appear" on the ramp.__
+  1. Delivery of semi-finished products to ramps _Semi-finished products "appear" on the ramp._
   2. Transfer of semi-finished products to recipients.
-  __The semi-finished product is instantly transferred from the sender to the recipient - it is never "in transit."__
+  _The semi-finished product is instantly transferred from the sender to the recipient - it is never "in transit."_
   3. Processing of semi-finished products by workers.
   4. Reporting on the state of the simulation (if applicable for a given turn) We have assumed that within each stage of the simulation, nodes are considered sequentially, in ascending order of ID (so, for example, worker #1 performs the task first, then worker #2, etc.) - this eliminates the need to use multi-threading mechanisms.
 The simulation time starts from 1 (i.e. the first turn has ID 1).

+_This repository is a copy of original, private repository and does not reflect the number of commits added by each of the contributors._